-This report summarizes work completed by FWP in 2022 with funding provided by the MadTAC to address requirements of the 2188 license, specifically Articles 403, 408, 409, 412, and 419 that pertain to the Madison river fishery.
-Work included 1) fish abundance estimates in the Madison River, 2) assessment of fish populations in Hebgen and Ennis reservoirs, 3) evaluation of the effects of the 2021 Hebgen gate failure to upper Madison River fisheries 3) conservation and restoration of Arctic Grayling populations, 4) conservation and restoration of Westslope Cutthroat Trout populations, 5) evaluation of opportunities for the enhancement of mainstem and tributary habitats, and 6) evaluation of the effects of high-water on riparian regeneration.
+This report summarizes work completed by FWP in 2023 with funding provided by the MadTAC to address requirements of the 2188 license, specifically Articles 403, 408, 409, 412, and 419 that pertain to the Madison River fishery.
+Work included 1) fish abundance estimates in the Madison River, 2) assessment of fish populations in Hebgen and Ennis reservoirs, 3) evaluation of the effects of the 2021 Hebgen gate failure to upper Madison River fisheries 3) conservation and restoration of Arctic Grayling populations, 4) conservation and restoration of Westslope Cutthroat Trout populations, 5) evaluation of opportunities for the enhancement of mainstem and tributary habitats, and 6) evaluation of the effects of high-water on riparian regeneration and side-channel habitat.